Quality Control in Manufacturing and Its Importance Across Industries

 “A lack of quality control in manufacturing can damage a company’s reputation, cause them to lose customers, and even create serious safety issues.
 If a company manufactures a pharmaceutical, a lifesaving medical device, or an infant car seat with a defect, these can be life-threating mistakes.
 This makes quality control in manufacturing important - it identifies these mistakes before a dangerous product goes out the door,” says McHugh.

-The quality control process in manufacturing
+The manufacturing quality control process

 Manufacturing quality control personnel ensure that goods meet specific standards which varies by product.
 For example, if the company produces a steel alloy, quality control personnel are expected to know the mandated industry standards.
 They’ll pull samples of product from batches and test their composition, physical properties and other metrics to make sure it meets regulations.
 The tests may differ with each product a company sells and may be done according to a protocol, but the premise of manufacturing quality control is mostly the same.